 There are different types of Arthritis, including:

-Currently there is no known specific cause of Arthritis, however there are some factors that may contribute to the onset and progression of the condition.
+Although in most cases there is not a specific cause for the development of Arthritis, there are some factors that may contribute to the onset and progression of the condition.

 Osteoarthritis (OA) is the most common form of arthritis in Australia.
 OA represented 62% of all arthritic conditions in 2017-18.